voipnorm/CiscoTPCustomXML/README.md

 ```

-Set the following environment variables...
+Set the following environment variables in a .env file...

 ```
+TPADMIN=<admin Username>
+TPADMINPWD=<your password>

 ```
 ## Built With

-* [node-flint](https://github.com/flint-bot/flint) - The bot framework used
+* Nodejs

 ## License